Sharma-IT/oncore-payroll-automation/README.md

 ### Selectors

 Element selectors used in the test suite are defined in `cypress/support/selectors.js`.
-These selectors improve test readability and maintainability by centralising element identification.

 ## Contributing